daBatmanCoder/ZK-WILL/README.md

 node generate_witness.js verifier.wasm input.json witness.wtns
 ```

-and then head back to the main folder, all the compiling of the circuits were made and call- (with the relevant parameters when entered when compiling the circuits #compiling )
+and then head back to the main folder, all the compiling of the circuits were made and call- (with the relevant parameters when entered when compiling the circuits             # compilingC )
 ```bash
 snarkjs groth16 prove verifier_0001.zkey ./verifier_js/witness.wtns proof.json public.json
 ```